fyrkov/refcards/AWS/CloudFront.md

 CloudFront Signed URLs vs S3 Pre-signed URLs:
 * CloudFront Signed URLs allows access to a path, no matter the origin (not only S3).
 It is an account wide key-pair, only the root manages it.
 * S3 Pre-Signed URLs issue a request on behalf of a person who pre-signed the URL.
 Uses IAM key of the signing IAM principal.
 Only allows access to S3.
 Has limited lifetime.

+CloudFront signed cookies allow you to control who can access your content when you don't want to change\
+your current URLs or when you want to provide access to multiple restricted files, for example,\
+all of the files in the subscribers' area of a website.

 #### Price classes
 CloudFront access data price is different per regions and costs can be controlled with price classes